michaellavelle/spring-data-dynamodb/README.md

 Then visit
 https://oss.sonatype.org/#stagingRepositories
-and close 'your' staging repository.
+and _close_ the staging repository.

+Afterwards _release_ the staging repository.
 This will sync with Maven Central (give it some hours to become visible via http://search.maven.org/).